ibm-cloud-docs/cloud-pak-security-saas/getting_started_guide_saas.md

     1. Select the newly create user and assign permissions.
 For more information about permissions, see Adding or removing users.

-For more information about Getting started in SaaS, see [Getting started](https://www.ibm.com/docs/en/cloud-paks/cp-security/cloud?topic=getting-started).{: external}
+For more information about Getting started in SaaS, see [Getting started](https://www.ibm.com/docs/en/cloud-paks/cp-security/cloud?topic=getting-started){: external}.